edelstone/best-remote/README.md

 ## Overview

-[Best Remote](http://bestremote.work) is a collection of resources from today's top remote companies, organized in a clean, consumable, and fun way.
+[Best Remote](http://bestremote.work) is a collection of resources from today's top remote-first and remote-friendly companies, organized in a clean, consumable and fun way.

 ## Why I made this